 - Have one on one meetings at a scheduled time.
 Instead of expecting your student to open up to you while their peers are still filtering in and out of the classroom, schedule regular sessions to discretely check in on their learning.
 You may or may not want to involve parents in the discussion.
 It helps to get to know your students so they feel supported and are aware that you understand and are willing to help meet their needs.

 If you found this list helpful, you may also be interested in these articles:

 Fun and stimulating programs work best, particularly if they build on content covered in class.
 You might suggest apps as a way to supplement homework.
 For example, a class assignment could involve reading some pages from the book and then answering a set of questions.
-A child with ADD or ADHD will likely benefit from starting with a vocabulary game or typing exercise to activate the relevant words and topics and enhance reading comprehension.
+A child with ADHD will likely benefit from starting with a vocabulary game or typing exercise to activate the relevant words and topics and enhance reading comprehension.

 Touch-type Read and Spell

 Touch-type Read and Spell is a typing program that supports literacy skills development.
 Unlike the majority of typing programs available, it focuses on accuracy over speed and teaches typing, spelling, decoding and phonics through a streamlined and distraction-free interface.
 Students set the pace of learning and can repeat lessons as often as is needed.
 They can work on lessons individually, in class, or with the support of a private tutor.